-1. Connect the shore power dockside supply shore power inlet on the stern of the boat on the port side.
+1. Connect the shore power cord to the shore power inlet on the stern of the boat on the stbd. side.
+Then to the dockside supply.

-2. Turn on AC Main breaker.
+2. Turn on the AC Main breaker, located in the aft cabin.

-3. Turn on the Battery Charger breaker.
+3. Turn on the Battery Charger switch on the control panel.